AOT-Technologies/forms-flow-ai-extensions/camunda-formio-tasklist-vue/README.md

 Application History `view submission` using our component to view the Form.

+A sample project which was used for integration `camunda-formio-tasklist-vue` components can be found [here](https://github.com/AOT-Technologies/service-flow-vue/).

+## Project Setup

-## Local Project setup
+### Local Project setup
 ```
 npm install
 ```

-## Compiles and hot-reloads for development
+### Compiles and hot-reloads for development
 ```
 npm run serve
 ```

-## build for production with minification
+### build for production with minification
 ```
 npm run build
 ```

-## build for production and view the bundle analyzer report
+### build for production and view the bundle analyzer report
 ```
 npm run build --report
 ```